Queenstown Property Overview

 2010 – Present: Micro-City or Macro-town?

 Subsequently, distress in the market was generally replaced with a return to reasonable supply/demand equilibrium.
 Any reasonably priced stock continued to sell.
 Sellers were realistic with pricing and buyers were committing if fair value was perceived.
 From early 2013 a shortage of stock became evident.
 Buyers remained willing to purchase any correctly priced property.
 Subsequently, a marked increase in buyer confidence and enquiry became evident.
 Buyer confidence and activity intensified in mid-2015.
 The shortage of stock continued and multiple offers became commonplace.
 Sale prices lifted.
-This ‘sellers’ market strengthened during the second half of 2015 and continues.
+This ‘sellers’ market strengthened during the second half of 2015 and continued until early to mid 2018.
+Althought the urgency to transact from a buyer's perspective has now come out of the market, buyers are still chasing the limited supply of stock.
+The market is in reasonable equilibrium.

 (Queenstown from the Skyline Look-out)